 Domestic parrots, on the other hand, have been found to develop chronic, debilitating hormonal states that their bodies just can’t handle.

 Here iare 5 sexually arousing conditions that induce chronic hormonal stress in Parrots (www.beautyofbirds.com).

 Remember earlier when I mentioned that wild parrots only mate seasonally?
 Constant hormonal states not only damages important body structures but they can also mentally affect your pet, causing significant stress.
 This constant mental stress is known to induce parrot plucking.

 Take a few minutes to jot down your thoughts on which of these conditions you could improve upon?
 How will you protect your bird?

 When a parrot is hormonal it becomes driven and hyper vigilant.
 Its only intention is to breed, create a nest and rear chicks.
-This would be fine and dandy if the parrot actually had the opportunity to follow Mother Nature’s lead, but that is not the case.
-Your bird is full of sexual tension with no way to relieve it.
+This would be fine and dandy if the parrot actually had the opportunity to follow Mother Nature’s lead, but that's not usually the case.
+A parrot that can't satisfy its sexual needs becomes full of sexual tension.
 Thus, in a sexually frustrated state, one way to relieve tension is parrot plucking or other tension relieving behaviors.

-Cockatoo’s are especially prone to hormone induced parrot plucking and sadly, are one of the species that is highly prone to self-mutilation.
+Because Cockatoo’s are so cuddly, they are especially prone to hormone induced parrot plucking.
+And sadly, Cockatoo's are one of the species that is highly prone to self-mutilation.
 Hormone-induced parrot plucking usually starts in the chest region or between the legs, but it may progress to other areas of the body as time progresses.
 You must be especially careful with species prone to engaging in self-mutilation behaviors.

 What Does a Hormonal Parrot Look Like?